openarun/hamro-patro-wp/readme.txt

 == Description ==

-Hamro Nepali Patro Calendar WordPress is an unofficial plugin which consists of Nepali Calendar and Date Converter Widgets.
+Hamro Nepali Patro Calendar is an unofficial WordPress Plugin which consists of Nepali Calendar and Date Converter Widgets.

 Major features in Hamro Patro include: